Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

 ## Event handling

-It allows you to easily handle various events emitted by the window.
+It allows you to easily handle various events triggered by the window.
 The following are some default events:

 ### Touch event